 Justin Steil

 Justin Steil is an Associate Professor of Law and Urban Planning.
-As a lawyer and urban planner, his research focuses on spatial dimensions of inequality.
+As a lawyer, a paramedic, and an urban planner, his research focuses on spatial dimensions of inequality.
 Justin analyzes spatial inequality in the domains of environmental justice, housing and land use policies, and health equity, among others.
 Recent research on environmental justice focuses on the effects of climate-change-related disasters on renters, including on rents, evictions, and affordable housing production.
-Work on housing policy includes scholarship on housing discrimination and its effectsfair housing law and policygentrification and displacement pressure, and eviction dynamics.
+Work on housing policy includes scholarship on housing discrimination and its effects, fair housing law and policy, gentrification and displacement pressure, and the dynamics of eviction.
 Scholarship on land use disentangles how the structure of local governance and the regulation of land use interact with housing policies to shape the spatial structure of our social world in ways that produce economic and racial inequality.
 Recent research on health equity focuses on the effects of neighborhoods on health and on the role of emergency medical services in advancing health equity.

 Justin is the co-editor of three books: Furthering Fair Housing: Prospects for Racial Justice in America’s Neighborhoods (2021); The Dream Revisited: Contemporary Debates about Housing, Segregation, and Opportunity (2019); and Searching for the Just City: Debates in Urban Theory and Practice (2009).